nodeontrain/nodeontrain.xyz/tuts/authorization.md

 permalink: /tuts/authorization/
 ---

 In the context of web applications, authentication allows us to identify users of our site, and authorization lets us control what they can do.
+One nice effect of building the authentication machinery in ["Log in & Log out" Chapter](https://nodeontrain.xyz/tuts/sessions/) is that we are now in a position to implement authorization as well.

 ### Requiring logged-in users